rocky-linux/createhdds/README.md

 #### `maxage`

 This key is **optional**.
 If not set, it defaults to 14.
 Its value should be an integer string.
 This basically indicates how often (as a number of days) the image should be rebuilt. virt-install images can go 'stale' - at build time we update the installed OS to the latest packages, but of course by the time the image is used, later updates may be available.
 If the test the image is used for needs all the latest packages to be installed, the test will have to install the later updates, and it's inefficient to have one or more tests doing that every day.
 So it makes sense to re-generate the images periodically so that the tests only have to install few if any updates.
 For any image group with a non-0 maxage, createhdds `check` and `any` modes will check any existing image file's age against maxage; if it exceeds the maxage `check` will consider it 'outdated', and `all` will rebuild it.
 To disable maxage checks for an image group, set `maxage` to 0.

+#### `bootopts`

+This key is **optional**.
+By setting it, you can pass *boot options* to the `virt-install` command to control the boot process of the virtual machine.
+For example, if you set `bootopts: "uefi"`, the newly created virtual machine will be booted in the EFI mode.
+For other boot options, see the **virt-install** manual pages.

 ### `ks` files